adamtow/cronios/documentation.md

 - The Cronios Dictionary will be sent to your shortcut if you have **Notify Shortcut 📗** checked.
 - An alert will appear, and your shortcut will not run if (1) you have **Requires Network Access ☁️** checked and (2) your device is offline.
 - Your shortcut will not run if the screen brightness is set to 0 and you have **Lock Detection 🔒** checked.
-- A success notification will not appear if you have **Exclude From Success Notification 🌘** checked.

 ### Editing the Shortcut
 Tap **🔧 Edit Shortcut…** to quit Cronios and edit your shortcut.
 You will be temporarily redirected to a mobile Safari page, which will prompt you to open the Shortcuts app.
 Tap Open to return to Shortcuts and the selected shortcut to the Edit screen.